msanatan/msanatan.github.io/source/_posts/2017/fun-with-pygame.md

 It's straightforward.
 If someone pressed a number, including those on the numpad (the keys with KP before the number), then save the player on that location and set the someone_played flag to True.
-Returning someone_played will allow us to swithc players after someone plays.
+Returning someone_played will allow us to switch players after someone plays.

 The render function is now updated to show what's on the board: X, O or the keyboard number we set at the beginning.
 We'll draw X in blue and O in green.